Kungbib/swedish-bert-models/README.md

 ## Acknowledgements ❤️

 - Resources from Stockholms universitet, Umeå universitet och Språkbanken Text was used when fine-tuning BERT for NER.
-- Model pretraining was made partly in-house at the KB lab and partly (for material without active copyright) with the support of Cloud TPUs from Google's TensorFlow Research Cloud (TFRC).
+- Model pretraining was made partly in-house at the KBLab and partly (for material without active copyright) with the support of Cloud TPUs from Google's TensorFlow Research Cloud (TFRC).
 - Models are hosted on S3 by Huggingface